ajency/laravel-user-package/README.md

 	You can publish the migration with:

-	php artisan vendor:publish --provider="Spatie\Permission\PermissionServiceProvider" --tag="migrations"
+	> php artisan vendor:publish --provider="Spatie\Permission\PermissionServiceProvider" --tag="migrations"

-	After the migration has been published you can create the role- and permission-tables by running the migrations:
+	After the migration has been published you can create the role and permission-tables by running the migrations:

-	php artisan migrate
+	> php artisan migrate

 	You can publish the config file with:

-	php artisan vendor:publish --provider="Spatie\Permission\PermissionServiceProvider" --tag="config"
+	> php artisan vendor:publish --provider="Spatie\Permission\PermissionServiceProvider" --tag="config"

 3. Create a folder '/packages/ajency/user/' under root Laravel project.
 4. Clone this repo under the recently created folder.